 If you’re looking into your options for birth control, one method you may want to think about is the IUD.
-They’re not for everyone, but today’s IUDs are considered both effective and safe for most women.
-And they’re also long-lasting.
+They are long lasting, easily reversible, safe and more than 99% effective in preventing unintended pregnancy.

 What Is an IUD?

 Five types are available in the United States.